oracle-quickstart/oci-jboss-wildfly-atp/README.md

 ### Domain controller mode

-If you deploy applications with the web console, not using the Domain Controller mode, the application will only be deployed on the server you are tunneling too.
-To deploy on multiple JBoss servers, you'll need to connect to each server's console.
-Use Domain controller mode (the default) to let WildFly manage the deployement on multiple servers.
+ Domain Controller mode allows one node to manage deployments on all other nodes (the Domain Controller).
+If you uncheck the Domain Mode option (i.e you choose Standalone mode), you'll need to deploy applications on each individual server.

 ## Installation